 The CAASPP scores also showed that 23% of our 11th graders were meeting or exceeding standards.
 This was up from 22% last year but is still below the expected outcome.
 Most of our students come to us deficient in credits and skills and they score at the 7th grade level in ELA.
 Hispanic students scored above the All-student group at 24%.
 The student groups who were below the All-group were foster youth at 22%, students with disabilities at 7%, and White students at 12%.
-Above the All-student group were African American at 26% and Asian students at 40%.
+Above the All-student group were African American at 26%, a growth of 14 percentage points, and Asian students at 40%.
 Our English learner group did not have enough student for a calculation.
-This is because we serve students who are traditionally 3-4 grade levels behind in their schooling.
+We serve students who are traditionally 3-4 grade levels behind in their schooling.